 Within just 2 months after starting to teach Phil had enough students to leave his 13-year career and began teaching full time at Oslo Studios.
-The newly acquired studio was teaching over 70 students just 3 months later!
+The newly acquired studio was teaching over 50 students in just 3 months and over 70 students in 6 months!

 Teaching Methodology – The Studio